Table of Contents

 RECENT NEWS

-December 21, 2023: My paper entitled Explicit form for the most general Lorentz transformation revisited was posted on the arXiv.
+September 4, 2024: My paper entitled Explicit form for the most general Lorentz transformation revisited was published in the journal Symmetry.
 A link to this paper can be found in Section II of this website.

 Explicit formuale for the 4x4 Lorentz transformation matrices corresponding to a pure boost and a pure three-dimensional rotation are very well-known.
 Significantly less well-known is the explicit formula for a general Lorentz transformation with arbitrary boost and rotation parameters.
 We revisit this more general formula by presenting two different derivations, which are shown to yield the same result.
 The first derivation evaluates the exponential of a 4x4 matrix by making use of the Lagrange interpolating polynomial.
 The second derivation exploits the assertion that for two-component spinors η and χ, the spinor product ησμχ is a Lorentz four-vector.
 As a result, the formula for a general Lorentz transformation reduces to the computation of the trace of a product of 2x2 matrices.

-May 22, 2023: My talk entitled Higgs Boson Physics—The View Ahead, given at PLANCK 2023: The 25th International Conference from the Planck Scale to the Electroweak Scale, at the University of Warsaw in Warsaw, Poland, has been posted to Section VII of this website.
+June 5, 2024: My talk entitled Flavor-nondiagonal neutral Higgs Yukawa couplings revisited, given at PLANCK 2024: 26th International Conference from the Planck Scale to the Electroweak Scale, has been posted to Section VII of this website.

 news archive Listings of older news items are stored here.